-We recommend, in line with the GRI-G4 process (and highlighted by SGX), a process like this:
+We recommend, in line with the GRI SRS process (and highlighted by SDGX), a process like this:

-- Identify a universe of issues (a broad-ranging list).
-Ask yourself what impact occurs inside your organisation?
-What impact occurs outside it?
+1. Identify a universe of issues (a broad-ranging list).
+As yourself what impact occurs inside your organisation?
+What impact occurs outside of it?

-- Prioritise, them using outside help.
-Guided by the outcomes of an internal view of what’s important, as well as by outside perspectives, a shortlist of issues is achieved.
-These are sometimes plotted on a materiality matrix.
+2. Prioritise them using outside help, while being guided by the outcomes of an internal view of what is important.
+Develop a shortlist of issues, which can be plotted onto a materiality matrix.

-- Validate, using a senior management workshop, for example, to make sure the range of issues (aspects) is correct, and that you have a complete picture regarding the information through the reporting period.
+3. Validate, using a senior management workshop, for example, to make sure the range of issues (“material topics”) is correct, and that you have a complete picture regarding the information collected during the reporting period.

-- Review.
+4. Review.
 Do this after you have published a Sustainability Report.
-Check in with stakeholders during the year ready for the next materiality assessment.
+Check in with stakeholders during the year to get ready for the next materiality assessment exercise.

 What do I get from Paia?